Animal worship: Whale

-Whales were little understood for most of human history as they spend up to 90% of their lives underwater, only surfacing briefly to breathe (Bird 2007).
+Whales were little understood for most of human history as they spend up to 90% of their lives underwater, only surfacing briefly to breathe.
 Many cultures, even those that have hunted them, hold whales in awe and feature them in their mythologies.

 A prevalent whale cult in Japan occurs around the coastal area.
-There are cemeteries with memorial stones dedicated to the whales which were hunted and killed to feed the people (Naumann, 1974, p.
-4).

-Buddhist epitaphs mark these stones which implore that Buddha is reborn as a whale (Naumann, 1974, p.
-4).
-Along with these memorials, there is evidence that whale embryos, found in a deceased mother's womb, were extracted and buried with the same respect as a human being (Naumann, 1974, p.
-5).
-For certain shrines, the bones of a perished whale were also deposited in the area (Naumann, 1974, p.
-5).
+There are cemeteries with memorial stones dedicated to the whales which were hunted and killed to feed the people.
+Buddhist epitaphs mark these stones which implore that Buddha is reborn as a whale.
+Along with these memorials, there is evidence that whale embryos, found in a deceased mother's womb, were extracted and buried with the same respect as a human being.
+For certain shrines, the bones of a perished whale were also deposited in the area.

-In Alaska, there are cultures that have ceremonial tributes to whales after they are captured in a hunt (Lantis 1938, p.
-445).
+In Alaska, there are cultures that have ceremonial tributes to whales after they are captured in a hunt.
 Some tribes bring the hump, the fins, or the nose of the whale into their camps or the whaler's house.
-These parts are meant to represent the entirety of the whale and are honored as such during the festival (Lantis 1938, p.
-445).
+These parts are meant to represent the entirety of the whale and are honored as such during the festival.
 The bones of a whale are also given ritual treatment.
-The Alaskan tribes that participate in such acts believing that their ceremonies protect the whale's soul from injury and the soul can then be free to return to the sea (Lantis 1938, p.
-445).
+The Alaskan tribes that participate in such acts believe that their ceremonies protect the whale's soul from injury and the soul can then be free to return to the sea.

-In China, Yu-kiang, a whale with the hands and feet of a man was said to rule the ocean (Siebert 2011, pp. 15–16).
+In China, Yu-kiang, a whale with the hands and feet of a man, was said to rule the ocean.

-In the Tyrol region of Austria, it was said that if a sunbeam were to fall on a maiden entering womanhood, she would be carried away in the belly of a whale (Frazer 1913, p.
-72).
+In the Tyrol region of Austria, it was said that if a sunbeam were to fall on a maiden entering womanhood, she would be carried away in the belly of a whale.

-Paikea (also Maori name for humpback whales), the youngest and favourite son of the chief Uenuku from the island of Mangaia, in the present day Cook Islands, was said by the Kati Kuri people of Kaikoura to have come from the Pacific Islands on the back of Tohora (Maori name for southern right whales) a whale many centuries before.
+Paikea (also Maori name for humpback whales), the youngest and favourite son of the chief Uenuku from the island of Mangaia, in the present day Cook Islands, was said by the Kati Kuri people of Kaikōura to have come from the Pacific Islands on the back of the whale Tohora (Māori name for southern right whales) many centuries before.